Marker Logo

 this page online

-hastened the decline of the town.
+In 1943, Montana's worst coal mining disaster at the nearby Smith mine took the lives of 74 men, many of whom lived in Bearcreek.
+The tragedy hastened the decline of the town.
 Many buildings in Bearcreek were moved to other communities or demolished, leaving haunting reminders of their presence along Main street.
 The railroad tracks were removed in 1953 and the last mine closed in the 1970s.

 Erected by Montana Department of Transportation.

 Topics.
-This historical marker is listed in this topic list: Settlements & Settlers.
+This historical marker is listed in these topic lists: ImmigrationIndustry & CommerceRailroads & StreetcarsSettlements & Settlers.
+A significant historical year for this entry is 1905.

 Location.
 45° 9.652′ N, 109° 9.471′ W. Marker is in Bearcreek, Montana, in Carbon County.
-Marker is on West Main Street near North 2nd Street, on the right when traveling west.
+It is on West Main Street near North 2nd Street, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 201 West Main Street, Bearcreek MT 59007, United States of America.
 Touch for directions.

 Bearcreek Marker image.
 Click for full size.

-Photographed By Barry Swackhamer, July 21, 2021
+Photographed by Barry Swackhamer, July 21, 2021

 2. Bearcreek Marker